januarharianto/respR/reference/units_clean.md

-# Cleans units from units.val to remove the suffix (.o2, .flow, etc)
+# Cleans units from units_val to remove the suffix (.o2, .flow, etc)

 These are the 'clean' or parsed names we want to use in outputs.
 All input units get parsed to these.